What is Rapid Prototyping?

 In product design and manufacturing, finding and correcting design flaws quickly can help companies avoid costly overhauls and mid-course tooling changes.

-Rapid prototyping allows engineers to thoroughly test prototypes that look and perform like final products, reducing the risk of usability and manufacturing issues before moving to production.
+Additive manufacturing enables engineers to thoroughly test prototypes whose appearance and performance are similar to those of final products, reducing the risk of user and manufacturing problems before moving on to production.

-At Axis, we have specialized in several 3D printing techniques since 1997.
-This allows us to offer rapid prototyping and even what we call mini or small series up to 5,000 parts if needed.
+At Axis, we’ve been specializing in a number of 3D printing techniques since 1997.
+This enables us to offer rapid prototyping and even what we call mini or small production runs of up to 5,000 parts if required.

-If you want to know more about the different 3D printing technologies used at Axis, you will find a detailed explanation on each page as well as an explanatory video.
+If you’d like to find out more about the different 3D printing technologies used at Axis, you’ll find a detailed explanation on each page, as well as an explanatory video.

-Startups and design offices of large groups know this well.
-When it comes to convincing future investors or management teams, a prototype is an essential part of the project.
+Startups and the design departments of major corporations know this.
+When it comes to convincing future investors or management teams, a prototype is part of an essential project phase.
 A drawing is worth a thousand words, but a prototype must be worth a thousand drawings!
-Being able to touch the object as if it were the final version, with the same mechanical or aesthetic properties, is essential to move forward quickly.
+Being able to touch the object as if it were the final version, with the same mechanical and aesthetic properties, is essential for rapid progress.
 Technologies such as

 SLA

-allow us to create parts with a quality visually equivalent to plastic injection.
-A print can also undergo treatments to look exactly like the product for an exhibition or a show (sanding, painting, varnishing…).
-The automotive industry uses this technology extensively for the design of new headlights because it allows to quickly create an exact replica (transparency and color) of the part.
+make it possible to create parts of visually equivalent quality to plastic injection molding.
+A print can also be treated to look exactly like the product for an exhibition (sanding, painting, varnishing…).
+The automotive industry makes extensive use of this technology for the design of new headlamps, as it enables the rapid creation of an exact replica (transparency and color) of the part.

-Consumer product brands can also use it to test new packaging or product shapes.
-These prototypes are then presented to test consumers during “focus groups” that allow us to evaluate the opinions of future customers.
+FMCG brands can also use them to test new packaging or product shapes.
+These prototypes are then presented to test consumers in focus groups to gauge the opinions of future customers.
 The closer the prototype is to the final result, the more relevant the feedback will be.
-A color, the feel of the material, the way users will hold it will be key information to modify the final product.
+A color, the feel of the material, the way users will handle it will be key information in modifying the final product.

 Functional and dimensional prototypes

-Before launching the production of several thousand units, it is important to know if the designed part meets the technical specifications.
-Rapid prototyping becomes a key element in the industrialization phase.
-A prototype made of the same material as the final part can therefore help validate the key elements of the project.
-There are many sintering resins, filaments or powders that cover the needs of engineers.
-These range from simple ABS, Polypropylene, PA6, PA12 to titanium, various steels, copper and aluminum.
-Consult our
+Before launching the production of several thousand units, it’s important to know whether the designed part meets the technical specifications.
+Additive manufacturing becomes a key element in the industrialization phase.
+A prototype made from the same material as the final part can therefore help validate the key elements of the project.
+There are many sintering resins, filaments and powders to meet the needs of engineers.
+These range from simple ABS, polypropylene, PA6 and PA12 to titanium, various steels, copper and aluminum.
+Consult our material sheets to find the best option for your project.
+And if it’s not there, you can contact us to get it fixed.

-Functional prototypes can therefore be inserted into assemblies to validate the mechanical strength of the material.
-Wear tests will help verify the engineers’ choices, and even decide to change the material or modify the part.
+Functional prototypes can then be inserted into assemblies to validate the material’s mechanical strength.
+Wear tests can be used to verify the engineers’ choices, or even to decide whether to change the material or modify the part.

-The other advantage of developing a working prototype is actually being able to create several simultaneously.
-Where you would have to create a mold for each version with traditional manufacturing technology, you can simply modify your 3D file to get a variant of your prototype.
+The other advantage of developing a working prototype is that you can create several simultaneously.
+Where you would have to create a mold for each version using traditional manufacturing technology, you can simply modify your 3D file to obtain a variant of your prototype.

-This approach is ideal for designers who can offer slight modifications to their clients to provide a wide range of choices.
-And in terms of production speed, this will have no impact because the parts can be printed at the same time and not one after the other.
+This approach is ideal for designers, who can offer their customers a wide range of choices through slight modifications.
+And in terms of production speed, this will have no impact, since parts can be printed at the same time, rather than one after the other.

 The 3 main advantages of rapid prototyping